 - Anguilla and Montserrat are UK territories.
 Since 2009, the IMF includes the two territories in its regional policy consultation discussion.
 In addition, in 2011 the IMF staff will have bilateral discussions with Anguilla and Montserrat.

 - Eastern Caribbean Currency Union.
 As in the case of the other three monetary unions in the world, since 2002 the IMF holds formal regional consultations with the ECCU.

 IMF Executive Board Concludes 2014 Discussion on Common Policies of Member Countries of the Eastern Caribbean Currency Union

 Eastern Caribbean Currency Union and the IMF

-St. Kitts and Nevis: 2014 Article IV Consultation and the Seventh and Eighth Reviews Under the Stand-by Arrangement and Request for Waivers of Applicability and Nonobservance of Performance Criterion-Staff Report; Press Releases
+St. Kitts and Nevis: Ninth and Final Review Under the Stand-By Arrangement, Request for Waiver of Nonobservance of Performance Criterion, and Proposal for Post-Program Monitoring-Staff Report; Press Release

 Regional Economic Outlook: Western Hemisphere